alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-abdul-muttalib-love-for-prophet.md

 lang: en
 note: true
 locale: en
-excerpt: "The care of 'Abdul-Muttalib, and protection of Abu Talib given to the Prophet (peace be upon him), and the latter's support for him should not lead us to love them."
+summary: "The care of 'Abdul-Muttalib, and protection of Abu Talib given to the Prophet (peace be upon him), and the latter's support for him should not lead us to love them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz